zhougdut/zhougdut.github.io/README.md

 ## About me
-Welcome to the github pages of guoxu zhou's laboratory.
+Welcome to the github pages of Guoxu Zhou's laboratory.
 <!-- # Kording lab (Bayesian Behavior Lab) page